Prospective Graduate Students (Ph.D., J.D./Ph.D., & M.S.)

 What are your active lab projects?

 Dr. Goldstein's research lab has a number of ongoing projects.
-The team is conducting research in four primary areas: Dr. Goldstein's lab conducts research in four primary areas: 1) Juveniles' Miranda rights comprehension and confessions, 2) youths' capacities to successfully complete probation, and 3) international research on juveniles' legal capacities in Argentina, and 4) development, evaluation, and implementation of an anger management intervention for girls in the juvenile justice system.
+The team is conducting research in five primary areas: 1) Juveniles' Miranda rights comprehension and confessions, 2) youths' capacities to successfully complete probation, and 3) international research on juveniles' legal capacities in Argentina, 4) development, evaluation, and implementation of an anger management intervention for girls in the juvenile justice system, and 5) development and evaluation of a school-police diversion program to disrupt the school-to-prison pipeline.
 More information is available here.

 What can you tell me about applying to the M.S.
 Program?